-Prime Minister Modi said terrorism is the principal global challenge and there are countries that still used terrorism as an instrument of state policy.
+Prime Minister Modi said terrorism is the principal global challenge and there are countries that use terrorism as an instrument of state policy.
 He called for a comprehensive global framework for security to combat terrorism, urging the world to speak in one voice and act in unison against terrorism without any political considerations isolating those who support and sponsor terrorism.

-Prime Minister Modi called for a comprehensive convention on international terrorism by restructuring the international legal framework to deal the challenges of terrorism.
+Comprehensive Convention on International Terrorism by restructuring the international legal framework to deal with the challenges of terrorism.
 All efforts must be made to prevent supply of arms to terrorists, disrupt terrorist movements and curb and criminalize terrorist financing.
 Global cooperation in securing cyber space and minimizing the use of internet and social media for terrorist activities was recommended.

-Prime Minister Modi presented the 9-point agenda on fugitive economic offenders seeking global cooperation to comprehensively deal with fugitive economic offenders.
-Cooperation in legal processes such as freezing of the proceeds of crime, early return of the offenders and efficient treatment of the proceed of crime should be enhanced and streamlined.
+Prime Minister Modi presented the

+9-point agenda on fugitive economic

+offenders seeking global cooperation

+to comprehensively deal with fugitive

+economic offenders.
+Cooperation in legal

+G20@2023 THE ROADMAP TO INDIAN PRESIDENCY Indian Council of World Affairs processes such as freezing of the proceeds of crime, early return of the offenders and efficient treatment of the proceed of crime should be enhanced and streamlined.
 India also called for joint efforts by the G20 countries to form a mechanism that denies entry and safe havens to fugitive economic offenders.